MVRsimulation Policy on End User Software License Agreement

 Section 10.06 No Corrupt Practices.
 You warrant that, in the course of obtaining this license of the Materials, or of selling any products (the “Purchaser Products”) into which the Materials are to be integrated, (a) neither you nor your employees or agents have made, offered or promised to make or offer, any payment or any proffer of anything of value, including bribes, either directly or indirectly to any public official, regulatory authority or anyone else for the purpose of influencing, inducing or rewarding any act, omission or decision involving sales of the Materials or the Purchaser Products in order to gain an improper advantage, nor have you authorized or encouraged any other party to do so, and (b) you shall comply, and shall cause your employees and agents to comply, with all applicable anti-corruption and anti-bribery laws and regulations in the course of obtaining purchase orders, requisitions or other authorizations to purchase the Materials and the Purchaser Products.
 You shall notify MVR immediately upon becoming aware of any breach of your obligations under this Section.

-To initiate a support ticket, please contact MVRsimulation at firstname.lastname@example.org.
-MVRsimulation and the MVRsimulation logo and VRSG (Virtual Reality Scene Generator) are registered trademarks and the phrase "geospecific simulation with game quality graphics" are trademarks of MVRsimulation Inc. MVRsimulation’s round-earth VRSG terrain architecture is protected by U.S. Patent 7,425,952.
+To initiate a support ticket, please contact MVRsimulation at email@example.com.
+MVRsimulation and the MVRsimulation logo and VRSG (Virtual Reality Scene Generator) are registered trademarks and the phrase "geospecific simulation with game quality graphics" is a trademark of MVRsimulation Inc. MVRsimulation’s round-earth VRSG terrain architecture is protected by U.S. Patent 7,425,952.
 All other brands and names are property of their respective owners.

 © 1996 - 2023 MVRsimulation Inc. All rights reserved.